mritunjaysharma394/vowpal-wiki/C#-Binding.md

 Name | name of the feature (e.g. 13, 24, 69 from the example above) | property name
 Enumerize | if true, features will be converted to string and then hashed. e.g. VW line format: Age_15 (Enumerize=true), Age:15 (Enumerize=false) | false
 Order | feature serialization order.
-Useful for comparison with VW command line version | 0
+Useful for comparison with VW command line version | 0 StringProcessing | String features are either escaped (spaces are replaced with underscores) or split by space producing individual features. | Split
+AddAnchor | use with dense features and --interact to mark the beginning of a set of dense features | false Dictify | when generating Vowpal Wabbit string formatted examples, this will replace the annotated feature with a surrogate.
+The serialized feature will be stored and checked against a dictionary passed to VowpalWabbitSerializer.SerializeToString(). | false

 Furthermore the serializer will recursively traverse all properties of the supplied example type on the search for more [\[Feature\]](https://github.com/eisber/vowpal_wabbit/blob/master/cs/Serializer/Attributes/FeatureAttribute.cs) attributed properties (Note: recursive data structures are not supported).
 Feature groups and namespaces are inherited from parent properties and can be overridden.
 Finally all annotated properties are put into the corresponding namespaces.